 Forging Relevant Relationships

 While most of that heavily depends on brand awareness and marketing efforts, building the brand to “top of mind” requires a ton of sales effort, too.
 Building all of these strategic partnerships, adding journalists and industry bloggers to your network, offering free trials at events and giving talks at conferences may easily tempt bloggers to cover your product.

 If you happen to approach prospects at the same time, they have already been familiarized with your product.
 Conversion rates will be much higher.

-Even if you don’t put that much time and effort in marketing, it’s important to remember the value of repetitive touch points with your prospects.
+Even if you don’t put that much time and effort into marketing, it’s important to remember the value of repetitive touch points with your prospects.

 Once you establish a B2B lead, follow them on Twitter and add them to LinkedIn.
 Follow their blog and interact with their content.
 Attend an AMA session if they lead one or request some answers on Quora if they stick around.

 When you reach out formally via email or LinkedIn, they will recognize your previous interactions.
-Warming the lead as much as possible through different touches across various mediums will yield a higher probability to close the deal
+Warming the lead as much as possible through different touches across various mediums will yield a higher probability of closing the deal

 How to Reach B2B Decision-Makers

 The rapid growth of the startup ecosystem and the evolution of Internet services have brought tens of millions of vendors targeting SMEs and large corporations.